Hospital Retirement Benefits and Understanding What's Available

 In both the traditional and Roth retirement accounts, the 2023 contribution totals would show $22,500, yet the cost to get the $22,500 into the account varied wildly.
 The Roth account was assessed a premium, and the traditional retirement account was given a discount.
 If this exercise is repeated year after year, the cost savings can be dramatic.
 After 20 years (given the same tax brackets and contribution limits), here are the differences in cost between Roth and traditional retirement plan contribution costs:

 The difference between traditional vs. Roth over 20 years: $315,000.
 This means the gross tax cost to contribute to a Roth retirement plan instead of a traditional retirement plan is $315,000.
 That means it cost an additional $315,000 of income taxes over a 20-year period to utilize the Roth retirement plan, assuming the same tax brackets and contribution limits were unchanged.
-If either taxes or contribution limits increase over the next 20 years, the tax savings on the traditional retirement plan will be even greater.
+If either taxes or contribution limits increase over the next 20 years, the tax savings on the traditional retirement plan could be even greater.

 Let’s fast forward to retirement.
 There are plenty of flaws with this assumption, but it’s almost always assumed that you’ll be in a lower tax bracket in retirement.
 I have never liked this assumption, because the definition of retirement is never really defined.
 In most models, it’s assumed a person doesn’t work in any capacity during retirement, and lives solely off of accumulated assets and Social Security.
 In this case, it is likely the retiree will be in a lower tax bracket (assuming tax brackets are unchanged) because there is no earned income flowing in.
-To keep it simple, let’s assume no earned income.
+To keep it simple, let’s assume retirement means there is no earned income.

 If a person contributed $22,500 each year for 20 years and earned an average interest rate of 6%, the ending account balance would be $827,675, ignoring any employer matching (since the match would have been the same for either account).
 If a Roth account was chosen, this $827,675 account balance would have cost an additional $157,000 in income taxes.
 If a traditional account was chosen, there would have been $157,000 of tax deductions.
 If the tax deductions were able to be saved and invested at the same 6% instead of paid in extra tax, the tax savings account would grow to approximately $288,767.
 That “side account” of $288,767 can be added to the overall asset pool for retirement, giving the traditional retirement plan account owner $1,116,442 in assets.